khoih-prog/Blynk_WM/README.md

 ```

+---

+### More explanations about MultiWiFi-MultiBlynk features

-You can see that the system automatically detects and connects to the best or avaiable WiFi APs and/or Blynk Servers, whenever interruption happens.
+You can see that the system ***automatically detects and connects to the best or avaiable WiFi APs and/or Blynk Servers***, whenever interruption happens.
 This feature is very useful for systems requiring high degree of reliability.

 Moreover, this `Blynk.begin()` is ***not a blocking call***, so you can use it for critical functions requiring in loop().

 Anyway, this is better for projects using Blynk just for GUI (graphical user interface).

 In operation, if WiFi or Blynk connection is lost, `Blynk.run()` will try reconnecting automatically.
 Therefore, `Blynk.run()` must be called in the `loop()` function.
 Don't use: